-JEE Advanced 2019 result declared; check results at this direct link
+JEE Advanced 2019 result and final answer keys released; check results at this direct links

 Now that the result and merit list has been declared, the counselling process will begin.
 JEE Advanced counselling is done by JoSAA which conducts a centralised counselling process at jossa.nic.in.
 JoSAA will release the details of the counselling process soon and candidates need to register to participate in it.
 The counselling process involves registration, choice filling, mock allotment and reporting to the allotted institution.

 Candidates can check the JEE Advanced 2019 result at this direct link.
-The website is having some issues and IIT Roorkee is working on it.
-The result can now be accessed at 11.30 am.
+Candidates can also check the result in this alternate direct link.

 Out of 2.45 lakh candidates who were eligible, a total number of 1.65 lakh candidates registered this year to appear for the JEE Advanced exam.

 Kartikey Gupta has topped the JEE Advanced 2019 examination with an All India Ranking of 1.
+The second and third ranks have been achieved by Gaurav Singh Himanshu and Parag Bora Pradipta, respectively.
+Sambit Behra from Bhubaneswar from topped the SC category and Piyush Raj from Jaipur region topped the ST category.
+Full merit list can be accessed in this link.

+A total number of 33,349 have qualified for the counselling process and 5,356 girls have qualified.
+Shabnam Sahay from Bombay region has achieved 10th rank and has achieved the top rank in the girls category.

 The JEE Advanced 2019 examination for admissions to the prestigious IIT colleges was conducted in two shifts, Paper I from 9.00 am to 12.00 noon and Paper II from 2.00 pm to 5.00 pm.
 The application process for the IIT Advanced ended on May 9th; however, candidates from Odisha got an extended deadline due to the Cyclone Fani.